KCErb/lucky-hasura-docker/README.md

 2. Hasura is an awesome tool that supports a lot of use cases!
 In ours, we want Lucky to manage our migrations so we need to turn off "migrations mode" this can be done with a simple API call ... once Hasura is ready to respond.
 This can take some time since Hasura won't start itself until it knows postgres is ready (it has its own `wait-for-postgres` loop running under the hood too).

 Enough talking!
 Let's go ahead and give this a whirl.
 Run `script/up` now and if all went according to plan you'll see `✔ All done.`.
+Next you should be able to visit `http://localhost:5000` and see the default JSON that Lucky comes with `{"hello":"Hello World from Home::Index"}`.
+You should also be able to see the Hasura version at `http://localhost:8080/v1/version` as `{"version":"v1.1.1"}`.
+And lastly, if you look at your docker containers you should see `foo_bar_lucky:dev`, your lucky container, as well as the default `hasura` and `postgres` containers ready to rock and roll.

 ### script/down